HarshDekate/code-snippets/README.md

 ## Tutorial Video

-Watch a tutorial video demonstrating how to fill the form and store data: [Tutorial Video](data/video.mp4)
+Click to Watch a tutorial video demonstrating how to fill the form and store data: [Tutorial Video](data/video.mp4)

 ## Screenshots